nattyright/fatelore-new/content/lore/4-factions/neo-holy-empire-2024-02-16.md

 - the Church operator has the reinforcement skill at `rank A`
 - the weapon is used against a Servant and manages to land a successful hit.

-When the above condition are met and fueled by a Church operator’s mana, these weapons become powerful tranquilizers that are able to paralyze a Servant upon direct contact with their S.E.R.V.A.N.T. frame.
-The area of effect and the strength of the paralyzer is dependent on the weapon’s design and the Church operator's reinforcement skill.
+When the above condition are met and fueled by a Church operator’s mana, these weapons become powerful tranquilizers that are able to partially paralyze a Servant upon direct contact with their S.E.R.V.A.N.T. frame.

+Area of Effect:
+A well-placed shot will paralyze the target area of impact and a small surrounding radius.
+For instance, striking a limb, a portion of the torso, or the head will cause paralysis or a stunning effect in the immediate area.

+Duration:
+A few seconds up to a minute, depending on the weapon's design and the Church operator's reinforcement skill.

+Cost:
+Equivalent to using your character's Trump Card.

 Naming Scheme:
 All Church weapons adopt the following naming convention: